Whenever I want comfort food, the lure of chilli is always at the back of my mind.

 - Gently heat some oil in a pan until hot.
 Tip in your vegetables and fry until the onion is translucent.
 Add in your spices and garlic, stirring to combine, then fry for another couple of minutes.

 - Tip in the chopped tomatoes, as well as the beans and veg stock.
-Add a handful of chopped coriander stems, then stir well and bring to the boil before reducing the heat and simmering for around 30 minutes.
+Add a handful of chopped coriander stems, then stir well and bring to the boil before reducing the heat and simmering for around 30 minutes, adding more stock if needed.

 - In the meantime, make your cashew sour cream by blending all ingredients until completely smooth, adding more water if needed.
 Pop into an airtight container and place in the fridge to thicken.
 Dry fry your 3 tbsp of corn until coloured, then set aside.